sedostheatre/sedos.co.uk/input/shows/2022-amadeus.md

 **AUDITION DATES**

 **Pre-audition workshop:** evening of Thursday 7 July\
-**First round auditions:** evenings of Wednesday 20 and Thursday 21 July, daytime of Saturday 23 July\
+**First round auditions:** daytime of Saturday 16 July, evenings of Wednesday 20 and Thursday 21 July\
 **Recalls:** daytime of Saturday 30 July

 The full audition notice will be released in due course.
 More information about all Sedos’ [London auditions](https://sedos.co.uk/get-involved) is available [here](https://sedos.co.uk/get-involved).